On the stability of totally upwind schemes for the hyperbolic initial boundary value problem

 Consequently, the considered basis \eqref{eq:basis} of $\Es$ does not generally define a continuous mapping with respect to $z$.
 Nevertheless, $\Es$ is a continuous and even holomorphic vector bundle over $\U$ as it is discussed in \cite[Thm 4.3]{Coulombel11}.
-This author proves in addition that this vector bundle $\Es$ can even be continuously extended over $\overline{\U}$, thus considering $z\in\D$ as well (see also \cite{Metivier04} for a similar property for the hyperbolic-parabolic PDE case).
-The main point therein is that for some $z_0 \in \S$, there may exists one (or several) root $\kappa_0(z_0)$ of \eqref{eq:eqcharac} on $\S$.
-At such points $z_0$ the Hersh lemma doesn't hold anymore.
-This situation is depicted on the third line of Figure~\ref{fig:hersh} and the different cases that may occur will be explained in Section~\ref{sec:numericalprocedureeig}.
+This author proves in addition that this vector bundle $\Es$ can even be continuously extended over $\overline{\U}$, thus considering $z\in\S$ as well (see also \cite{Metivier04} for a similar property for the hyperbolic-parabolic PDE case).
+The main point therein is that for some $z_0 \in \S$, there may exist one (or several) root $\kappa_0(z_0)$ of \eqref{eq:eqcharac} on $\S$, because Hersh lemma does not hold anymore.
+This situation is depicted on the third column of Figure~\ref{fig:hersh} and the different cases that may occur will be explained in Section~\ref{sec:numericalprocedureeig}.

 In the case of a totally upwind scheme, it is easy to extend the space $\Es$ because it is the linear space generated by the $r$ roots of \eqref{eq:eqcharac} with polynomial terms for multiplicity.
 Indeed, $\kappa(z)$ can be defined for all $z\in \overline{\U}$ by continuity of $\kappa(z)$ for $z \in \U$.
 The space $\Es$ still is of dimension $r$ and we extend the notation $K_{i,j}(z)$ for $z$ on $\S$.
 But the difficulty is to prove the continuity of $\Es$ after the extension, it follows from the existence of a K-symmetrizer and is obtained e.g. in \cite[Thm 4.3]{Coulombel11}.
 As previously observed, $K_{i,j}(z)$ is generally not continuous with respect to $z$.